 - Differential offers may be made with a lower grade required where applicants are taking the A-level subject which provides the best preparation for the degree, even though it may not be an essential course requirement, e.g. for the BSc in Finance – ABB including Mathematics at A level or AAB at A level if Mathematics is not offered.

-- There is no cap or limit on the number of GB or International students which the University is permitted to admit (except in Medicine, Dentistry and Social Work).
+- There is no cap or limit on the number of GB or International students which the University is permitted to admit (except in Medicine, Dentistry, Nursing and Midwifery, and Social Work).

 - Male 42%; female 58%.